datanav/docs/index.rst

     Have a look at some features that make Sesam flexible, agile and effective.

     .. link-button:: key-benefits
             :type: ref
             :text: Read more
             :classes: btn-outline-primary btn-block
+    ---
+    **Learn Sesam**

+    Get started with Sesam by following these tutorials.

+    .. link-button:: index-learn
+            :type: ref
+            :text: Read more
+            :classes: btn-outline-primary btn-block